giova23/syslog-sign/README.md

 Some (runtime configurable) deviations from the standards may be present.
 (we intend to add an encryption layer to the standard)

-Giovanni Faglioni <giova at faglioni dot it>
+Giovanni Faglioni &lt; giova at faglioni dot it &gt;

 The code will be under an Open Source License (GPL, presumably)